3rd child dies following apartment fire in St. Louis

-ST. LOUIS (AP) — A fire that ravaged a St. Louis apartment where three small children were left alone has now claimed the lives of all three children.
+ST. LOUIS (AP) — A fire that ravaged a St. Louis apartment where three small children were left alone has now claimed the lives of all three children, police said Tuesday.

-Police say they were informed Tuesday that 4-year-old Heaven Coleman died.
+Police said they were informed Tuesday that 4-year-old Heaven Coleman died.
 Six-month-old Damarion Eiland was found dead by firefighters who responded to the blaze Sunday at the Clinton-Peabody public housing complex.
 Five-year-old Dream Coleman died at a hospital Monday.

 Police are seeking involuntary manslaughter, endangering and resisting arrest charges against the 23-year-old mother, who showed up at the apartment after the fire was put out.